inknsharps/node_email_templater/readme.md

 While `nodemailer` would be a much more easier one stop option, unfortunately it did not play nicely with my office's authentication settings so opening a mailto URL was used instead.
 Some workarounds had to be done such as encoding the line breaks and $ characters.

-Standalone executables are now available in the (releases)[https://github.com/inknsharps/node_email_templater/releases/]!
+Standalone executables are now available in the [releases](https://github.com/inknsharps/node_email_templater/releases/)!
+Now you can just download and run the executable to make use of the program.
+You do not need to go through the instalation processes below, unless you want to run the program from the source files.

 ## Installation